History of the FIBA Basketball World Cup: History

-Early Years, South American dominance (1950–1963)
+South American dominance (1950-1963)

-Like the first FIFA World Cup twenty years before, the first World Championship in 1950 experienced severe growing pains.
+Like the inaugural FIFA World Cup twenty years before, the first World Championship in 1950 experienced severe growing pains.
 The most prominent concern was teams' unwillingness to participate: South American champion Uruguay refused to make the short trip to Buenos Aires after Argentinian immigration officials refused to grant visas to members of the Uruguayan press.
 South American runner-up Brazil had already qualified by finishing third at the 1948 Olympics, so the two South American berths fell to third and fourth placed teams Chile and Peru.
 As no Asian team wanted to make the long trip to Argentina, FIBA invited European champion Egypt and Ecuador.
 None of the stronger European teams wanted to make the journey either, so Europe was represented by Yugoslavia (which had finished 13th in their only European Championship appearance in 1947) and Spain (which had not participated in a European Championship since 1935).
-All three Olympic medalists participated, although the United States did not take the tournament particularly seriously and sent a team of factory workers from a Denver, Colorado Chevrolet plant, rather than holding tryouts.
+All three Olympic medalists participated, although the United States did not take the tournament particularly seriously and sent a team of factory workers from a Denver Chevrolet plant, rather than holding tryouts.
 France, meanwhile, returned only two players from their Olympic silver medalist team.
 Two more unfortunate incidents took place on the court: First, Yugoslavia refused to stand for the anthem of Franco's Spain in the ninth place game before walking off the court, forfeiting the game and receiving a nine-month ban from FIBA for their actions.
 Second, a refereeing error gave Egypt a preliminary round win over France; when Egypt refused to replay the game, France appealed, threatening the schedule of the tournament.
 Fortunately, the French withdrew their protest and the tournament proceeded as scheduled.
 The 1950 tournament also had bright spots, most coming from the home team.
 Argentina, which had finished 15th in the previous Olympics, kept the same team together in what amounted to a two-year training camp for the team, including six-hour practices every day for the three months directly preceding the tournament.
-It paid off, as the Argentines beat the top-seeded Americans in the final, the first ever loss for the United States in international competition.
+It paid off, as the Argentinians beat the top-seeded Americans in the final, the first ever loss for the United States in international competition.
 An overflow crowd of 25,000 fans packed into Luna Park in Buenos Aires to watch the final between Argentina and the United States.